Celebrating 2 of my favourite things – tea and Cricut!

 Now simply press it onto your project.
 How easy was that?

 Want to remember this?
-Post this tutorial to your favourite Pinterest board!
+Save it to Pinterest!

 I used Tonic Studios – Craft Perfect Electric Purple Mirri card for my sentiment.